John Prince Memorial Park: History

 The land which later encompassed John Prince Memorial Park was originally an extensive wetland and lake system on the western periphery of the Atlantic Coastal Ridge.
 John Prince – a Palm Beach County commissioner who served from 1934 to 1948 – began lobbying in the mid-1930s for acquisition of the undeveloped land on the western shore of Lake Osborne.
 Prince successfully persuaded his colleagues.
 After Governor Fred P. Cone told him that much of the land was in private ownership, Prince convinced each owner to sell their property.
 The county then began working on converting the wetlands into a county park, de-mucking and filling the land by dredging around Lake Osborne.
 Only about 6 acre of wetlands remain at the park today.
 A portion of the land was set aside for building the Palm Beach County Park Airport, which opened in 1941.
 Additional land was donated for the construction of a Boy Scout Camp and a Girl Scout Camp.
 Known as Lake Osborne Park in its early days, the park was renamed John Prince Memorial Park after Prince died in June 1952.

 Approximately 200 people attended the official dedication ceremony held on November 11, 1952, including state senator Russell O. Morrow, Greenacres City mayor Earl Rasor, Lake Worth mayor M. C. Baker, Palm Beach mayor James M. Owens Jr., and West Palm Beach mayor H. Elmo Robinson.
 In the mid-1950s, the county donated 114 acre of land in the northwest corner of the park to Palm Beach Junior College (now known as Palm Beach State College) for construction of a permanent campus, which opened in 1956.
 The South Florida Fair (then known as the Palm Beach County Fair) was held at the park in 1957, one year before moving to its current location at the former site of the Palm Beach Speedway.
 A total of 101,891 people attended the event, then a record number for the annual fair and an increase of approximately 10% from the previous year.
-As the area around Lake Osborne was de-mucked and filled and water level of the lake itself lowered from 15 ft to 9 ft, the dominate vegetation transitioned from wetland-type plants, such as cattail and sawgrass, to willows by the mid-1980s.
+As the area around Lake Osborne was de-mucked and filled and water level of the lake itself lowered from 15 ft to 9 ft, the dominant vegetation transitioned from wetland-type plants, such as cattail and sawgrass, to willows by the mid-1980s.